Kentucky Department for Libraries and Archives

 • Campaigning to fund additional acquisition of library materials and equipment

-• Broadening support for library issues and/or challenges (e.g., referendum, intellectual freedom, funding)
+• Broadening support for library issues and challenges

 • Enhancing community involvement

-A Friends of the Library Group usually has a 501(c)(3) designation from the IRS (Internal Revenue Service) and is registered with the Secretary of State’s office.
-The Friends Group may be under the “umbrella” of another group with designation as a charity, such as a local community foundation.
+A Friends of the Library Group usually has a 501(c)(3) designation from the IRS and is registered with the Secretary of State's office.
 A 501(c)(3) designation provides official recognition and enables people to make donations with certain tax advantages.
 Before a Friends Group is initiated for your library, the primary mission and function should be determined.
 Involve the library board, staff and committed community members in this important discussion.

-The Friends of the Library Group should not be formed based on a vote by the library board, though the board may vote to allow a member of the community to coordinate establishment of the organization.
+The Friends of the Library Group should not be formed based on a vote by the library board.
 If it were to be created by a library board vote, the Friends Group would always be considered an arm of the library and would be subject to the same laws and regulations of the library.
-This would limit the ability of the group to raise and expend funds as it may wish, and may keep the group from achieving 501(c) (3) status .

 Best practices for Friends of the Library Groups include: